-It’s in you already and needs to be recognized and cultivated.
-So when God says “Hey go do this thing” or “Come to me and rest.”
+It’s in you already.
+You need to recognize and cultivate it.
+So when God says “Hey, go do this thing” or “Come to me and rest.”
 He’s already saying that you’re enough.

 And the ways that we’re not enough?
 He’s already covering those.
 That’s the whole purpose of grace.
-So the #1 lie is that you’re not enough, but if you stop running, if you can find a place to get really still and quiet and sit with God, you’ll understand that being enough isn’t actually the goal.
+So the #1 lie is that you’re not enough, but if you stop running, find a place to get really still and quiet and sit with God, you’ll understand that being enough isn’t actually the goal.
 Being enough isn’t actually something that you have to overcome.
 Because with the very breath of God within you, you’re already enough.

 Lie #2: You’re too much.

 It’s being too much, and I have to say this is a real personal struggle that I have faced.
 How many of you have ever heard “You’re too much.
-Too loud.
-Too bossy.
-Too strong-willed.
-Too (fill in the blank)”?
+Too loud/bossy/strong-willed.
+Too [fill in the blank]”?